terra-money/docs/docs/validator/troubleshooting.md

 ## Validator has 0 voting power

 Your validator has become auto-unbonded.
-In Soju and Columbus networks, we unbond validators if they do not vote on `50` of the last `100` blocks.
+In mainnet and testnet, we unbond validators if they do not vote on `50` of the last `100` blocks.
 Since blocks are proposed every ~2 seconds, a validator unresponsive for ~100 seconds will become unbonded.
 This usually happens when your `terrad` process crashes.

 Here's how you can return the voting power back to your validator.
 First, if `terrad` is not running, start it up again: